mmadil/askcoding/README.md

 - Improving Platform UX, Website Language/Copy: What should be shown to end-users on various pages.
 UX developers, Editors can help with this.
 - UI/Frontend Design: People with design skills can contribute to frontend html/css/js.

+## Installing the AskCoding Development environment

+The AskCoding development environment is the recommended option for folks interested in contributing.
+This is documented in [README.dev.md](README.dev.md).

 ## License

 AskCoding is licensed under MIT.
 See *LICENSE.md* file.